Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 Further testing of v0.1.2 revealed that we made the game a little too easy, especially regarding purchase prices with the faster resource gain, so prices were adjusted again.
 More importantly, explanatory elements of the UI were enlarged because many players didn't notice them at all.
 Based on player experience, we removed the stipulation that the player could not destroy their Summon Worker cards (which are vital to game progression), and instead opted to allow them to be destroyed while providing a market that sold them for free.
+We realized at this point that the error noises upon trying to draw a card while on cooldown, trying to play a card from an empty slot, or purchasing a new card on cooldown were too annoying and were often spammed, so we removed these audio effects and instead repurposed the error noise to loop while the player is on low health.
 Lastly, to address the easier gameplay, we set an increasing difficulty scale so that swarmlings spawned faster as time went on, capping out at 7 minutes into a game (which should be more than enough time for the player to defeat the boss). v0.1.3 ended up containing a mix of balance and quality of life adjustments.

 ## Narrative Design